abouhid/Tracking_app_backend/README.md

 This app is the back-end of the following project: [Track.it - Front-End](https://github.com/abouhid/Tracking_app_frontend)

-The tables created are related according to the following diagram:
+The following diagram represents the relationship of the tables:

 ![screenshot](./schema.png)